hande-qmc/hande/documentation/manual/input/calcs/fci.rst

     The FCI engine in HANDE is particularly simple (i.e. slow, dumb, memory hungry) and is designed mainly for testing.
-A conventional quantum chemistry package, such as MOLPRO, Q-Chem or PSI4, is highly recomended for production FCI calculations as these implement substantially more efficient algorithms.
+A conventional quantum chemistry package, such as MOLPRO, Q-Chem or PSI4, is highly recommended for production FCI calculations as these implement substantially more efficient algorithms.

 Options